Author's Warning: the next few chapters will feel fairly uncomfortable as I run through a major development arc.

 Did you conspire with him as well?

 The Princess' eyes narrowed as she reviewed Mari's expressions since waking up, images flying past at the same breakneck speed as a dozen other trains of thought.
-Her lady's maid might have seemed troubled, but to describe Mari as 'guilty' would be a gross injustice.
+Her lady's maid might have seemed troubled, but to describe Mari as 'guilty' would be excessive.

 "I do not need an account from her," the Princess clarified.
 "I have my own memories to judge you by!"